JragonAD/RPI-Advanced-Game-AI-Summer-Semester/week0/class1/notes.md

 - Links each contain a weight that affects the data being passed between nodes
 - Sigmoid function of sum of activity --> See Sigmoid Perceptron Unit
   - Sigma(wn * xn) --> where w is weight and x is input value
   - Sigmoid = 1/(1 + n^-x)
   - Activation function:
     - If the sum reaches a certain threshold, it returns 1, else -1
 - Some nodes may contained constants called biases
   - Connected to the hidden layer like any other input node, but biases the decision making

 ### Sigmoid Perceptron Unit

 - Contained in each hidden layer node
 - Other LTUs can be used, such as:
   - Perceptron
   - Softmax
   - ReLu

 # Evolving Neural Networks

-## Case 1: Weights of the links can be represented as a list of real numbers:
+## Case 1: Weights of the links can be represented as a list of real numbers

 - -1.0, 0.3, 0.7, ...
 - Using GA for evolving the weights
 - Look into breadth-first search

 ## Case 2: The topology of the neural network itself can evolve (NEAT)

 - Adding, combining, deleting nodes in addition to varying the link weights

 # Implementing Neural Networks